(Disclosure: Some of the links below may be affiliate links)

 These two brokers are the best options available for Switzerland.
 They are significantly cheaper than all the other options available in Switzerland.
 They may not be Swiss, but they offer their services to Swiss investors.
 This makes them the two best brokers in Switzerland.

-To see that it is the case, we will compare the fees of the different brokers.
+To see if this is the case, we will compare the fees of the different brokers.
 We can also consider that you do not have to pay Swiss Stamp Tax with them.

 Comparison of the brokerage fees